mCRL2org/mCRL2/doc/sphinx/user_manual/build_instructions/test_pack.rst

 variable to specific distribution by specifying the name, version and architecture.

-When packages are created for OS-X and Unix, we strongly advise to use the default value for ``CMAKE_INSTALL_PREFIX``, or use a directory value that is available in the target platform.
+When packages are created for Unix, we strongly advise to use the default value for ``CMAKE_INSTALL_PREFIX``, or use a directory value that is available in the target platform.